Joyel559/Ducklingo-Translation-Bot/README.md

 # Ducklingo Translation Bot 🦆

-Ducklingo Translation Bot is a Telegram bot that provides fast and accurate translations, helping users explore and understand languages effortlessly.
+Ducklingo Translation Bot, also known as [@Wordflarebot](https://t.me/Wordflarebot), is a Telegram bot that provides fast and accurate translations, helping users explore and understand languages effortlessly.

 ## Features
 - Supports multiple languages for translation.